-- The speaker makes it clear that he's almost crazy with sadness and anger.
+The speaker makes it clear that he's almost crazy with sadness and anger.
 He curses and rides as fast as he can, swinging his sword as he goes.

 Blood-red were his spurs in the golden noon; wine-red was his velvet coat, When they shot him down on the highway, Down like a dog on the highway, And he lay in his blood on the highway, with the bunch of lace at his throat.

-- Then (you guessed it) the highwayman dies.
+Then (you guessed it) the highwayman dies.
 He gets shot down by the British soldiers.

-- We get lots more little refrains in these lines including reminders of what the highwayman is wearing (like in lines 7-9).
+We get lots more little refrains in these lines including reminders of what the highwayman is wearing (like in lines 7-9).

 We also hear that he is shot "down like a dog."
 Sharp poetry detectives will remember that the speaker used that same word to describe Tim, the crazy ostler, in line 24.
 Maybe there's a connection there.
 Maybe Tim had something to do with the highwayman's death?
 Any thoughts?